DeadSeaTupperware/Homework1-SEO-Refactor/README.md

 ## Description

-The goal of this project was to create an employee payroll tracker for a payroll manager, capable of entering and accessing employee payroll data for budgeting purposes.
+The goal of this project was to edit the codebase for the Horiseon home webpage to bring its accessibility up to standard, make it more omprehensible and efficient, as well as to optimize the source code for search engines.

 ## Completed Tasks

-- [x] Created a series of prompts for user to input employee names/salaries as objects into an array
-  - [x] Additional functionality added to prompt user to enter more than one employee
+- [x] Edited title element to be more descriptive
-- [x] Displayed employee data on page, sorted alphabetically by last name
-- [x] Added function to calculate and console log the average salary of all tracked employees
+- [x] Replaced ambiguous code with semantic HTML elements
-- [x] Added function to randomly select and display a random employee in the console log as a "random drawing"
+- [x] Added alt attributes to images and icons for accessibility
+- [x] Brought heading attributes into sequential order in HTML and CSS code
+- [x] Consolidated and reorginized CSS to match new semantic structure
+  - [x]   Element and class styling separated, sequenced by order of appearance in HTML
+- [x] Added comments in HTML/CSS to denote individual sections of code

 ## Screenshot